eMaerthin/modelling-ncov2019/README.md

     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── experiments        <- Directory with configs to recreate paper results │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │